Cordilox SR Sustained release tablets (angina medicines)

 When you must not take it

-- certain other heart conditions (such as heart failure, a very slow heart rate, some irregular heart beats or disease of the heart muscle)
+- Have certain heart conditions (such as heart failure, a very slow heart rate, heart conduction problems, some irregular heartbeats or disease of the heart muscle)

 If you are not sure whether you should start taking Cordilox SR contact your doctor.